-Files in Figure 14 have their own framework inside CentOS Artwork Repository.
-Anaconda Progress release notes are rendered similar to images, using templates and translation files, as well as rendering scripts.
-For more information about release notes rendering see the "CentOS Release Visual Style" manual.
+The CentOS eula files, described in the previous list, have their own framework inside CentOS Artwork Repository.
+They are rendered similar to images using templates and translation files, as well as rendering scripts.
+For more information about rendering CentOS eula texts, see the "CentOS Release" manual.